 Does my child really know herself?

-The early pre-digital years–when a child is still a wild human–is the only time in life when she can spend full time sensing the world and discovering her unique powers as a human animal.
+The early pre-digital years–when a child is still technically wild and completely unplugged–is the only time in life when she can spend full time sensing the world and discovering her unique powers as a human animal.
 This is the time when she learns the capabilities of her own body and mind.
 By the time kids get to elementary school, new research shows that many don’t have a good sense of balance, direction, or even their own strength.
 As it says in The Durable Human Manifesto, “if kids spend too much time with technology too soon, they may never fully establish their own operating systems and understand what makes themselves tick.”

 Is my child ready to step up?